jessepav/lacygoill-wiki-backup/vim/string.md

 ### What's the effect of these flags?
 #### `-`?

-When the value of the expression  is shorter than `field-width`, by default it's aligned on the right.

-With `-`, it's aligned on the left.
+Move the padding, if any, to the right (instead of the left).

 #### `0`?